costa-rica/NativeStuff22-oneAction/README.md

 ### Test07.js

-- SwipePadFourAndEightOptions
+- SwipePadFourAndFiveOptions
-  - picks up from Test06.js and SwipePadFourAndFourOptions.js to create an outer circle with 8 triangles
+  - picks up from Test06.js and SwipePadFourAndFiveOptions.js to create an outer circle with 5 "triangles" / options

 ## Installations